Welcome, U.S. Veterans, Service members, Spouses and Dependents:

 Please Note!
 Having your military transcripts evaluated for credit may impact financial aid eligibility.

 - Reserve Officer Training Corps (ROTC) - This Army, Navy, and Air Force program is available to Parkland students in collaboration with the University of Illinois.
-Interested students should contact the U of I ROTC instructor at 217/333-1000 Parkland’s Office of Admissions and Records by phone at 217/353-2636.
-ROTC requires a four year minimum commitment.
-Students register for the military science course at Parkland and pay Parkland tuition.
+Interested students should contact the U of I ROTC instructor at 217/244-1407.
+Then, complete the concurrent enrollment form for ROTC with the Parkland Admission's office.
+After receiving Admissions signature, turn the form in to the U of I ROTC program.
+At the end of the semester, submit transcripts detailing your grades to Parkland's Admissions Office.

 - Servicemembers Opportunity College (SOC) - Parkland College is a Servicemembers Opportunity College member.
 Colleges and Universities participating in SOC agree to remove obstacles in higher education for persons serving in the military.